forrestkirby/counter-element/README.md

 Please report issues using the [Github issue tool](../../issues).

 - doesn’t work with YOOtheme Pro 1.19.2 → please use the [1.19.2 branch](https://github.com/forrestkirby/counter-element/tree/1.19.2) instead
-- count up animation doesn’t work when element or section animation is used → set *Animation* to `None` as a workaround
+- count up animation doesn’t work when element or section animation is used → [hotfix](https://github.com/forrestkirby/counter-element/pull/4)

 ## To-do